howl-editor/howl/site/source/doc/api/signal.md

 argument specifies where in the handler list the handler should be placed.
-All handlers for a specific signal are stored in a list, and the index specifies the order in which they are invoked whenever a signal is emitted, where the handler with index 1 is invoked first, followed by the handlers with greater indices.
+All handlers for a specific signal are stored in a list, and the index specifies the order in which they are invoked whenever a signal is emitted, where the handler with index 1 is invoked first, followed by handlers with greater indices.

 An error is raised when trying to connect a handler for a signal that has not been registered.